Henry Manga was born on June 7, 1835, in New York.

 Henry was 29 years old and probably living in Lansing, Michigan, when he enlisted in Company D on May 13, 1861.
-He was wounded on May 31, 1862, at Fair Oaks, Virginia, and subsequently hospitalized in July and August.
+(Company D was made up largely of men from Ionia, Eaton and Clinton Counties.)
+He was wounded on May 31, 1862, at Fair Oaks, Virginia.
+He was put aboard the Elm City at White House Landing, Virginia, and transferred to the hospital in Washington, DC, where he arrived on June 5 or 6.
+Henry was reported hospitalized in July and August.
 He allegedly deserted on September 21 at Upton’s Hill, Virginia, but in fact was missing in action.

 Henry officially returned to the Regiment on February 10, 1864, at Philadelphia, Pennsylvania, but was in fact detailed as a guard at the arsenal in Philadelphia, and was on detached service in Philadelphia from March through May.
 He was mustered out on June 20, 1864, at Detroit.